David-44/darkbox/README.md

 * No need for external libraries.
 * Fully responsive.
 * Super lightweight : Less than 4KB for the minified javascript and 2KB for the CSS.
-* Easy to customise : On top of the few options that can be set on the module itself, most of the work is done with CSS.
-* Easy to extend with your own image transitions
+* Effects are all done with CSS, which makes it easy to customise or extend with your own animations.

 #### The debatable
 * All images are preloaded during initialisation.
-This makes animations smooth but can put a lot of strain on your network connection if darkbox is used with a lot of high quality images.
+This makes animations smoother but can put a lot of strain on your network connection if darkbox is used with a lot of high quality images.
 * The background blur is achieved by appending a new stylesheet in the head element that queries `body > *:not(.d-overlay)`.
 This option can be disabled in the options by setting `backgroundBlur = false`.
 See how to customise below.

 ## Basic setup and functionalities